 Hours: The center’s conference and lodge facilities, including patios and grounds, are available for day use Mondays through Fridays, between the hours of 8 am and 4 pm and, by arrangement, during evening hours.
 The center is generally closed weekends but we will consider requests for Saturday or Sunday events.

-Cost: The rental cost for weekday uses of the conference facility or Inger Rice Lodge is $250 per day; an additional fee for evening use may be assessed.
-Rental cost for weekend users is $325 per day.
+Cost: The rental cost for weekday uses of the conference facility is $300 per day; an additional fee for evening use may be assessed.
+Rental cost for weekend users is $350 per day.
 Overnight users of the Inger Rice Lodge will be charged $15 per bed per night; linen service may be arranged for an additional cost.
-Payment may be made by journal voucher (VCU units) or check (payable to VCU Rice Rivers Center).
+Users will be invoiced after the event and payment may be made by journal voucher (VCU units), credit card or check.

 Additional programming: VCU Rice Rivers Center, in cooperation with VCU RecSports, can provide a custom retreat/conference experience for your group.
 If you are interested in adding a team-building event, outdoor activity, or educational component, please contact Katie Schmidt with VCU’s Outdoor Adventure Program to discuss details and book your outdoor experience.
 Email email@example.com.

 User agreement: To rent these facilities, users must complete the online registration form below and agree to site use policies.